liagkou/AuroraMinds-IDM-Master/README.md

 >
 > npm start

-This starts the web-facing service provider for Olympus, which relays queries to your local webserver, which is needed since OIDC must relay a query to a *single* destination, which in this case is the local webserver.
+This starts the web-facing service provider for Aurora Minds, which relays queries to your local webserver, which is needed since OIDC must relay a query to a *single* destination, which in this case is the local webserver.
 To access this open localhost:3000 in a webbrowser.

-Now Olympus is running with an empty in-memory database.
+Now Aurora Minds is running with an empty in-memory database.
 The webservice currently only supports log-in, so you must create a user through the test.
 Specifically use 'oidc-demo-idp.TestFlow.testPestoRunning()' (directory oidc-demo-idp/src/test/java/eu/olympus/oidc/TestFlow.java) to create a user "test" with password "pw1".

 # Example vIdP (cfp-usecase) demonstrator
 To launch a test vIdP comprised of three partial IdPs run: